AbdulrahmanXSO25/EmployeesApp/README.md

 # EmployeesApp

-* An ASP.NET MVC app with crud operations for employees managament *
+* An ASP.NET MVC app with crud operations for employees managament.